JamesLemony/jameslemony.github.io/content/Teaching/Comparatives and Superlatives.md

 > Today is a bit colder than usual.
 > This car is quite smallar than the others.
 > This one is slightly more expensive.
+> The new smartphone is faster than the old one.
+> She is taller than her younger sister.
+> This book is more interesting than the one I read last week.
+> The red dress looks better on you than the blue one.
+> Running is more exhausting than swimming.
+> His painting skills are improving; this one is better than his last.
+> The winter in Canada is colder than in my hometown.
+> This pizza is tastier than the one we had last week.
+> The new coffee shop is much cozier than the old one.
+> Her presentation was more engaging than the previous speaker's.

 Türkçedeki "gitgide" yapısını, İngilizcede 2 kere aynı Comparative'i yaparak veriyoruz.